 How to compare cards

 As you compare credit cards, certain features of one particular credit card may stand out to you.
 Here’s what you should look for as you figure out which cash back credit card will benefit you the most.

 - Cash back percentage.
 The more cash back you can earn, the better.
 While cards that pay a flat percentage of rewards are easiest to understand, you may be able to earn more rewards overall on a credit card with a tiered cash back program.
 Choose based on your spending habits.

 - Maximum earnings.
 Some cash back credit cards cap the amount of rewards you can earn.
-The maximum may apply to a certain category of purchases over a certain period of time, e.g. IDR15,000,000 in petrol and grocery purchases each quarter.
-Or, the maximum may apply for the year, e.g. IDR1,000,000,000 in purchases each year.
+The maximum may apply to a certain category of purchases over a certain period of time, e.g. P5,000 in gas and grocery purchases each month.
+Or, the maximum cash back may apply for the year, e.g. P12,000 annually.

 - Minimum redemption amounts.
 Cash back credit cards may set a minimum amount of cash rewards you need to accumulate in order to redeem your rewards.
 In addition, you might have to redeem your rewards in certain increments.
 Minimum redemption requirements means it can take more time before you can actually receive the benefits from your cash back credit card.

 - Reward expiration.
 Ideally, your cash back rewards will never expire.
 However, if a cash back credit card has set an expiration for rewards, it should be long enough to give you a chance to use your rewards.
 If the credit card you’re considering has a minimum redemption amount and a rewards expiration date, consider whether you’ll be able to accumulate enough rewards to reach redemption before they begin to expire.